A Cost-Minimizing Algorithm for School Choice: A Natural criterion for evaluating assignment mechanisms

 Both solutions are (Pareto) efficient because in each, there is no way to make any of the students better off without making another student worse off.
 However, they are (Pareto) incomparable as moving from one to the other would necessarily harm at least one student.
 When we compare the two in terms of their preference indices, we see that one has a lower index than the other, and hence in terms of the index, Matching 1 is preferable to Matching 2.
 In other words, all Pareto efficient matchings are \textit{not} made equal, and the preference index provides a way in which we can differentiate between (Pareto) efficient matchings.
 We can thus have some basis by which to rate some ``better" while rating others ``worse" provided that we are only given a list of ordinal preferences. \end{example}

 Next we focus on our index and its relation to stability.
 We begin with a result that follows from the above Lemma: \begin{corollary} Let $\mathcal{M}$ be a stable mechanism and let $\mathcal{DA}$ be the deferred acceptance algorithm.
-Then for any preference profile, $\mu(\mathcal{DA}(P)) \le \mu(\mathcal{M}(P))$. \end{corollary} \begin{proof} Follows from Gale-Shapley result \cite{GaSh62} that the Deferred Acceptance algorithm (Pareto) dominates all other stable matchings. \end{proof}
+Then for any preference profile, $\mu(\mathcal{DA}(P)) \le \mu(\mathcal{M}(P))$. \end{corollary}

-There can exist two stable matchings with the same preference index.
-Here is an example: